coderfeye13/MobileApplicationFinalExam/README.md

-# Mobile Application Development Course Project
+# Recipes App

-"Mobile Application Development Course Project" is a mobile education application developed using Flutter.
-The application includes main and sub-category screens and reads data in JSON format from a REST API.
+"Recipes App" is a mobile application developed using Flutter.
+The application includes screens for main and sub-categories and reads data in JSON format from a REST API.
 It utilizes a state management library and implements asynchronous programming where appropriate.
 The app features animated transitions and Hero animations.
 Data is displayed collectively using ListView and individually when selected.

-This app is designed to facilitate users' access to educational materials and make the learning process interactive.
+This app is designed to facilitate users' access to a variety of recipes and make the browsing process interactive.

 ## Images